 From encryption set-up to IT Admin turnover, and password resets, managing encryption using Linux’s basic tools will pull resources away from more important tasks.
 WinMagic’s SecureDoc full disk encryption [HH3] [MD4] helps enterprises lock down their Linux-based devices and provides greater control than ever before.

 SecureDoc separates encryption into two components – encryption and key management

-Because the expertise to deliver these two components is quite different, SecureDoc for Linux works seamlessly with the native encryption, layering on top of dm-crypt to better manage device encryption—taking encryption management to the next level.
+Because the expertise to deliver these two components is quite different, SecureDoc for Linux endpoint protection works seamlessly with the native encryption, layering on top of dm-crypt to better manage device encryption—taking encryption management to the next level.

 The distinct endpoint solution:

 - Makes central deployments and user staging simple for Linux devices.

 - Permits initial live conversion of disks – allowing admins and users to log-in and work on the machine while initial encryption occurs.